alm-tools/alm/README.md

 [![Build Status](https://travis-ci.org/TypeScriptBuilder/tsb.svg?branch=master)](https://travis-ci.org/TypeScriptBuilder/tsb)

-> :warning: This project is not ready.
-Lookout for final release by about 2017 (patience and persistence), just making it public to be clear on *what I am working on*. :star: it to help it move along :rose:
+> ⚠️ This project is not ready.
+Lookout for final release by about 2017 (patience and persistence), just making it public to be clear on *what I am working on*. 🌟 it to help it move along 🌹

 **Why TypeScript?**